kongaskristjan/fire-hpp/docs/development.md

 #### Solve Windows non-ascii character input (+ perhaps add conversion to wstrings)

-Non-ascii characters aren't handled correctly in Windows.
-The solution is to use wmain() instead of main() in Windows, and convert wstrings to utf-8 strings.
-Optional: also add wstring as a valid conversion type, though [usage should probably be discouraged](http://utf8everywhere.org/).
+Non-ascii characters aren't handled in Windows right now.
+The solution is to use ifdefs to determine whether to use `wmain()` or `main()`, and convert wide strings to utf-8 strings.
+Optional: also add wstring as a valid conversion type, though [its usage should probably be discouraged](http://utf8everywhere.org/).

 Note that this would be a more portable solution than most libraries can have, as usually the library has no control on whether to use main or wmain.